 4WD MODIFICATIONS - TECH TORQUE

-Five years ago we’d have laughed if someone said 4WD diesel engines are higher-maintenance and more likely to break down than petrols, but that’s the situation today.
+Years ago we’d have laughed if someone said 4WD diesel engines are higher-maintenance and more likely to break down than petrols, but that’s the situation today.
 The latest diesels are high-maintenance and fragile.

 Traditionally, a diesel wagon or ute is the preferred bush-travel machine, offering performance with economy and reliability and, until relatively recently, mechanical simplicity.
 However, modern diesels must meet tight emissions laws and that requirement has increased complexity and drastically reduced reliability.